Garments hanging in a clothing store. Some garments have red markdown labels. Photo by Photo by Artem Beliaikin, https://unsplash.com/

 MDM helps retailers to clean up data quality and accuracy.
 This is vital when you consider that an Experian Data Quality survey revealed that 94% of businesses suspect that their customer and prospect data might be inaccurate in some way.
 (Source: Experian Data Quality).
 Additionally, 75% of businesses that improved their data quality in the last year exceeded their annual objectives in some way.

-The Impact of MDM on Retail Sales
+The impact of MDM on retail sales

 MDM can impact retail sales in several important ways.
 Firstly, retailers gain enhanced data quality, allowing them to glean more accurate customer insights.
 For example, retailers can learn more about the behaviors and preferences of customers, especially in omnichannel environments.
 Getting rid of data silos to provide a single source of truth helps staff in all areas of the business to see complete information on their customers.